sandialabs/Chordly/README.md

 #About

-jQuery.Chord is a plug-in library for jQuery 1.9+ that lets you detect and act upon user keyboard input.
+jQuery.Chord is a plug-in library for jQuery 1.3+ that lets you detect and act upon user keyboard input.
 This is accomplished by wiring Chord up to listen for key sequences, known as chords, entered by a user.

 Chord was inspired by John Resig's [jQuery.hotkeys](https://github.com/jeresig/jquery.hotkeys).
 Though we are big fans of jQuery.hotkeys (and John) the plugin lacks functionality we have included in Chord.

-#Demo
-You can read on for more information about Cord's usage or you can checkout the [**Chord demo**](http://rheone.github.io/jquery.chord).

 #Usage